ZPascal/grafana_api_sdk/README.md

 If you want to template your JSON document based on a predefined folder structure you can check out one of my other [project](https://github.com/ZPascal/grafana_dashboard_templater) and integrate the functionality inside your code.

 ## Contribution
 If you would like to contribute something, have an improvement request, or want to make a change inside the code, please open a pull request.
+If you want to make a contribution and open a pull request, please write or adapt the necessary unit tests beforehand.
+You can install the necessary development requirements for the unit tests by running `pdm install -d` or `pip install pytest-httpx pytest`.

+#TODO Document the unit test execution

 ## Support
 If you need support, or you encounter a bug, please don't hesitate to open an issue.